damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 ---
 layout: post
-title: Omnibus GitLab package, why on earth?
+title: Using Omnibus GitLab package to ship GitLab
 date: 2016-03-29
 comments: true
 author: Marin Jankovski
 author_twitter: maxlazio
+image_title: /images/unsplash/cat-in-the-box.jpg
 ---

 Two years ago we announced that [GitLab is now simple to install] with a great